jgneff/openjdk/README.md

 $ snapcraft remote-build
 ```

-See the [Snapcraft Overview](https://snapcraft.io/docs/snapcraft-overview) page for more information about building Snap packages.
+See the [Snapcraft Documentation](https://documentation.ubuntu.com/snapcraft/stable/) for more information about building Snap packages.

 ## License